Piano Quintet (Shostakovich): Deliberations

 After the Piano Quintet was first played for the Stalin Prize committee by the Beethoven Quartet and Shostakovich on November 12, 1940, another performance for members of the Union of Soviet Composers occurred on November 19.
 At the time, Shostakovich had not yet been as favored by the Soviet government as he would become after the 1942 premiere of his Symphony No. 7.
 Moreover, the committee was disinclined to place Shostakovich above older and established contenders.
 Consequently, in early deliberations the Piano Quintet was ranked below another prize nominee, the Symphony No. 21 by Nikolai Myaskovsky.
 Other first-round contenders included the Violin Concerto by Aram Khachaturian and the opera Semyon Kotko by Prokofiev.

-Members of the music section of the prize committee included Myaskovsky, Alexander Goldenweiser, Yuri Shaporin, Isaak Dunayevsky, Samuil Samosud, and Mikhail Khrapchenko; the latter chairman of the Committee on Arts Affairs.
+Members of the music section of the prize committee included Myaskovsky, Aleksandr Goldenweiser, Yuri Shaporin, Isaak Dunayevsky, Samuil Samosud, and Mikhail Khrapchenko; the latter chairman of the Committee on Arts Affairs.
 Leading the panel was Reinhold Glière.
 Goldenweiser tempered his cautious praise of Shostakovich with criticism of the "Scherzo" and "Finale".
 He specifically drew attention to "deliberately grotesque passages" in the former that he negatively likened to the composer's earlier work prior to his 1936 censure.
 Another committee member, the painter Igor Grabar, refuted his colleague's criticisms:

 When I was listening to Shostakovich's Quintet, I had the feeling that I was not among contemporary composers, but among the great masters.
 I was completely shaken—no, I was crushed.
 I had the feeling that I was back in Mozart's time...
 This work is stamped with the seal of genius.
 How could we not give it a prize!
 At the dawn of my life, I was lucky enough to have known Tchaikovsky ... and at my life's sunset, I live in the time of Shostakovich.